The Club de Mar Mallorca paddlers become champion and runner-up in Portugal in the category of 60-64 year-olds.

 For his part, the commodore of the Club de Mar Mallorca, Manuel Nadal de Uhler, stresses that the great performance of the canoeing team in Portugal is “a source of pride for the club and an example for all our young athletes”.

 The other four athletes from the club who participated in the World Championships in Portugal were Gisele Corte, Elena Reolid, César Solís and Daniele Ciargo.
-All of them have managed to put the best end to the season by competing in the most important event of the year.
+For all of them it was the highlight of the season to compete in the most important event of the year.